 |Linking Geologic Framework to Coastal Vulnerability along the Delmarva peninsula|

 Understanding how storm events and longer-term changes control coastal vulnerability and evolution by linking the region's sediment sources, transport pathways, and sinks to its physical processes

 |Marine Aggregate Resources and Processes|

-Collaborative collection of information about offshore aggregate deposits such as grain size, composition and extent to support resource and habitat assessments, and sustainable use and protection.
+Providing information about offshore aggregate deposits such as grain size, composition, and extent, to support resource and habitat assessments, and sustainability.

 |National Assessment of Coastal Change Hazards|